compsocialscience/summer-institute/2025/london/index.md

 Application materials are due on the 23rd of March 2025.

-__NOTE: The deadline for the application materials has been extended to the 3rd of April.
+__The deadline for the application materials has been extended to the 3rd of April.
 Participants will be notified on the 10th of April__

 [//]: # (ORGANIZERS: feel free to add a link to your application materials or your SICSS apply page above.)